ESMValGroup/ESMValCore/doc/contributing.rst

 .. _scientific_relevance:

-Changes should be scientifically sound and relevant
+Changes should be relevant and scientifically sound
 ---------------------------------------------------

-TODO
+The proposed changes should be relevant for the larger scientific community.
+The implementation of new features should be scientifically sound, e.g. the formulas used in new preprocesssor functions should be accompanied by the relevant references and checked for correctness by the scientific reviewer.
+The `CF Conventions <https://cfconventions.org/>` as well as additional standards imposed by `CMIP <https://www.wcrp-climate.org/wgcm-cmip>`_ should be followed whenever possible.

 .. _descriptive_pr_title: